rendaw/decpac/readme.md

 Customizing AUR builds makes things nonreproducible so I avoid doing that.
 Specifying customizations in `decpac.conf` might be a good feature.

-It would be awesome to be able to install Ruby/Node packages as well using `npm2arch` and its ilk.
+It would be awesome if decpac could install Ruby/Node packages as well using `npm2arch` and its ilk.

+Renamed packages need to be renamed in the config manually.  decpac could update the config file automatically but de/reserializing deletes comments.
+Maybe making a `(comment)` type would work?